-- I always choose full-fat yoghurt as they tend to be lower in sugars.
+- I always choose full-fat yoghurt as they tend to be lower in sugar.

 - You could of course use a vegan or dairy free alternative

-- You couls also make the apple and cinnamon overnight oats without youghurt.
-Just increase the amount of milk
+- You could also make the apple and cinnamon overnight oats without yoghurt.
+Just increase the amount of milk used

-- It is lovely with oat milk and almond milk
+- These oats also taste lovely with oat milk and almond milk

-- A great source of fiber and vitamin C
+- A great source of fibre and vitamin C

-- They are also have a low glycemic index which means the carbs enter the bloodstream more slowly, and so there is a lower risk of a blood sugar spike.
+- They also have a low glycemic index which means the carbs enter the bloodstream more slowly, so there is a lower risk of a blood sugar spike.